pirica/adult-pay-sites/README.md

 ### 1st - Install this repository in [Kodi*](https://kodi.tv/download/)
 1a.- Download repository.kodi.adult-pay-sites-xxx.zip file from the "releases" tab or [from here](https://github.com/spaniard1978/adult-pay-sites/releases) and save in a folder accesible from Kodi.

+1b.- If you can't upload to your kodi system, just add "as source" this url http://www.adult-pay-sites.comlu.com/kodi-repo/ and from then you can download and install zip file.

 2.- In Kodi go to system > settings > addons > install from zip

 3.- Browse and choose the zip file you have downloaded and install it or choos the repo source that you added  (if you chose the 1b option)